JeremyRubin/rubin.io/talks/_posts/2017-07-24-perfunctory-tokens.md

 date: 2017-07-24
 tags: bitcoin
 external_url: "https://vimeo.com/228186350"
+abstract: "Talk examining token designs for public works and the tradeoffs highlighted during the ICO era."
 ---

 I gave a talk at the Digital Garage New Context Conference in Tokyo about "Perfunctory Tokens".